-- Don’t make the mistake of jumping straight to insuring yourself against death and permanent disability with lump sum benefits.
-Do protect 100% of your hard-earned, monthly income against your most likely risks of injury, illness, or being diagnosed with a critical illness, before you insure anything else.
+- Typically, most life insurers go straight to insuring against death and permanent disability with lump sum benefits.
+That’s the old way of thinking.
+The new way is to first protect 100% of your hard-earned, monthly income against what’s most likely to happen, which are the risks of injury, illness, or being diagnosed with a critical illness.

-- Only then opt for lump sum cover to provide for additional once-off expenses against the risk of critical illness, permanent disability and death.
+- Use a lump sum to cover additional once-off expenses against the risk of critical illness, permanent disability and death.

-- Make sure to update your insurance portfolio annually and notify your financial adviser of any changes in salary or of major life changes like occupation, marriage, having children or buying a home.
+- Review your insurance portfolio annually and notify your financial adviser of any changes in salary or of major life changes like occupation, marriage, having children or buying a home.

 - Ensure you choose an insurance product that can support these changes without you having to go through any further medical underwriting.
 This is very important because if you’ve had a claim or your health has changed, and your insurance provider requires medical underwriting for any changes, you may land up with exclusions or may not be able to adjust your cover as you require.

-- Check that you are comparing apples with apples.
-Only comparing insurers based on price is dangerous.
+- Don’t only compare prices between insurance providers, as you may not be comparing “apples with apples”.
 Ask your adviser what the different waiting periods are and what the claims criteria is for each product – it may mean the difference of qualifying for a claim or not when you need it.

 We advocate for the irreplaceable value of sound financial advice, and opting for the right mix of life insurance benefits that will shield you from having to dip into your rainy-day funds or even worse, going into debt, when unforeseen disruptions in income arises.